wwaldo598/WSRest-Points/README.md

 For its execution, it is only necessary to execute the snapshot version as a .jar application from the command line or through the same editor if it allows executing a springboot application.
 Once the .jar is executed, it will be executed by default in position **8080**; however, it is possible to specify another port.

+Once the WS is running, a log directory will be created in the directory where WS **pointsAppWs** is running.
+For this, the configured level is **INFO** and it will store the log traces according to this level; however, it is possible to set a different level in the **application.properties** file and recompile to generate a new .jar with a defined logging level.

-To consume the WS, it is only necessary to configure its different endpoints from any application or tool that allows consuming **Rest WS.**
+To consume the WS, it is only necessary to configure its different endpoints and consume them all from any application or tool that allows consuming **Rest WS**.
+During the explanation on how to consume the different Urls the application **curl** is used to show how to make a request.
+About **curl**, its use is simple and it will be similar when using other tools such as **Postman**.

 # Description
 The Web Service **pointsAppWS**, is a Rest WS that has the purpose of calculating the total points earned according to the amount of purchase that a customer has made.